Case Summary: Mirror Newspapers Ltd v Harrison (1982)

 A distinction needs to be drawn between the reader's understanding of what the newspaper is saying and judgments or conclusions which he may reach as a result of his own beliefs and prejudices.
 It is one thing to say that a statement is capable of bearing an imputation defamatory of the plaintiff because the ordinary reasonable reader would understand it in that sense, drawing on his own knowledge and experience of human affairs in order to reach that result.
 It is quite another thing to say that a statement is capable of bearing such an imputation merely because it excites in some readers a belief or prejudice from which they proceed to arrive at a conclusion unfavourable to the plaintiff.
 The defamatory quality of the published material is to be determined by the first, not by the second, proposition.

-The matter is not capable of conveying the imputation that the plaintiff is guilty of the criminal offence.
+The matter was not capable of conveying the imputation that the plaintiff was guilty of a criminal offence.

 Principle: A report which states that the plaintiff has been arrested and charged with an offence can be conveyed by the ordinary reasonable person to mean that the police had reasonable cause to suspect that the plaintiff committed the offence.